Yasaka Shrine in Kyoto

 - Admission fee: - free

-The origin of Yasaka Shrine is dating back till 656.
+The origin of Yasaka Shrine is dating back to the year 656.
 The shrine is dedicated to some famous figures in Japanese mythology like Susanoo-no-Mikoto (brother of Amaterasu), Kushinadahime-Mikoto (the princess of Susanoo-no-mikoto), Yahashirano-mikogami (one of Susanoo-no-mikoto's eight children) and the kami against misfortunes and disasters.
-Most of the exisiting buildings at the shrine complex are from a reconstruction project in 1654.
+Most of the exisiting buildings at the shrine complex are from a reconstruction project in 1654 under the order of shogun Tokugawa Ietsuna (1641 - 1680).
+During the years of 1871 till 1946 it got the official status of an government supported shrine (Kanpei-taisha).

 Yasaka Shrine is located in the Gion District at the east end of Shijo-dori (Fourth Avenue) in Kyoto.